Sliceable matcha tiramisu cake features ladyfingers soaked in matcha-marsala wine layered with matcha mascarpone cream.

 There are two varieties of marsala wine: dry and sweet.
-Marsala is named after the region of Italy where the wine is produce.
+Marsala refers to region of Italy where the wine is produce.

-Both varieties can be used for sweet or savory applications.
-The wine can also be served as an aperitif or chilled for an after dinner drink.
+Use either variety for sweet or savory applications.
+Or, serve the wine as an aperitif or chilled for an after dinner drink.

 I have tested this recipe using both dry and sweet marsala.
 Either will work just fine.